Limmen/csle/README.md

 ![](docs/img/cli.gif)

 > **Note**
-> The emulation system is mainly designed to run on a distributed system, e.g. a compute cluster.
+> The emulation system is mainly designed to run on a distributed system, e.g., a compute cluster.
 > It can run on a laptop as well, but then only small emulations can be created.

 ### **Simulation System**